 The best online programs instead allow you to earn an education masters over 16 to 24 months while studying part-time.
 A shortish part-time masters is made possible by accelerated learning.

-- Online courses are made available continuously, including over the summer months.
+- Distance learning courses are made available continuously, including over the summer months.
 Students complete a subject every 2 months.

-- An 8-subject masters may be achieved in 8 x 2 months, which is 16 months.
+- An 8-subject master's degree may be achieved in 8 x 2 months, which is 16 months.

 The accelerated, part-time arrangement is generally considered better than a 1-year online course.
 The degree is 16 months or more but you only have to do one subject at a time.